 The increase in professional services and other revenues of \$1.8 million was primarily attributable to the growth in our customer base.
 Revenues outside North America represented 21% of the \$1.8 million total increase in professional services and other revenues.
-Revenues in North America represented 79% of the \$1.8 million total increase in professional services and other revenues.
+Revenues in North America represented 79% of the \$1.8 million total increase and other revenues.